 DSS aim to the enhance quality of decision making through an easy-to-use interactive systems.
 DSS integrate diverse sets of knowledge, data, and information from multiple disciplines to account for the multiple facets and complexities associated with water resources management.
 Furthermore, DSS are coupled with analytical tools and visual methods that support interpretation of data from different perspectives making it useable for decision makers.
 They may include data from hydrologic stations, meteorological stations, experts, and local knowledge.
-DSS provide a knowledge base for holistic responses for IWRM (Giupponi, 2013).
+DSS provide a knowledge base for holistic responses for IWRM (Giupponi and Sgobbi, 2013).

-A DSS can help bridge the gap between researchers and policy makers and act as a catalyst of trans-disciplinary research and improved decision making (Cai, 2015) (Figure 1).
+A DSS can help bridge the gap between researchers and policy makers and act as a catalyst of trans-disciplinary research and improved decision making (Cai, Marston and Ge, 2015) (Figure 1).
 It connects the scientific research and experience of practitioners to decision makers while also transferring knowledge and awareness amongst stakeholders.
-Having an improved understanding regarding water systems and its interlinkages with other systems, creates a common language among the stakeholders, promoting effective communication (Carmona, 2013).
+Having an improved understanding regarding water systems and its interlinkages with other systems, creates a common language among the stakeholders, promoting effective communication (Carmona, Ortega and Bromley, 2013).
 This also fosters multi-stakeholder partnerships (Tool B3.05) and allows decision making processes to explore different alternative scenarios of basin development, hydrology, water use, and management policies.

 Figure 1.
 DSS in the context of IWRM process.
 Source: Georgakakos (2007)

 DSS provide a basis for decision making by considering key information which are tailored to the decision-making process and context.
 A typical DSS for IWRM includes five main components which are as follows (Georgakakos, 2007):

 - Data acquisition system: This consists of data collection systems such as rain-gages, stream-gages, satellites, radars, surveys and interviews.